-In the upper plateau we decided to investigate the area directly above the agora (UP23.1-38.11), that is west of the theater, in order to check whether the low densities we encountered in previous seasons close to the western edge of the upper plateau continue all the way to its eastern edge.
-The answer is negative since here we recorded average densities of 300-400 sherds per square (versus 100 sherds close to the western edge).
+In the upper plateau we decided to investigate the area directly above the agora (UP23.1-38.11), west of the theater, in order to check whether the low densities we encountered in previous seasons close to the western edge of the upper plateau continue all the way to its eastern edge.
+The answer is negative since here we recorded average densities of 300 to 400 sherds per square (versus 100 sherds close to the western edge).

-We recorded architectural remains in a number of squares, usually ashlar blocks, whereas the in situ walls are integrated in the ancient urban grid, which was oriented along the cardinal points.
+We recorded architectural remains in several squares, usually ashlar blocks, whereas the in situ walls are integrated in the ancient urban grid, which was oriented along the cardinal points.
 Other significant finds include a well and part of an aqueduct.